qmk/qmk_firmware/docs/other_eclipse.md

+---
+sidebar_position: 0
+sidebar_label: Using Eclipse with QMK
+---

 # Setting up Eclipse for QMK Development

 [Eclipse][1] is an open-source [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) widely used for Java development, but with an extensible plugin system that allows to customize it for other languages and usages.